HomeTop HeadlinesNancy Guthrie's Children Issue an Emotional Statement

-The children of missing 84-year-old Nancy Guthrie released a new message as the search for the Tucson mother extends into its eighth week without arrests and with few solid leads, appealing to the community to share any information that could bring her home.
+The children of missing 84-year-old Nancy Guthrie released a new message as the search for the Tucson mother extended into its eighth week without arrests and with few solid leads, appealing to the community to share any information that could bring her home.

 The public appeal from NBC “Today” co-host Savannah Guthrie and her siblings Annie and Camron was broadcast on Saturday, March 21, during a special KVOA segment titled “Bring Her Home: The Disappearance of Nancy Guthrie,” representing one of the family’s most urgent pleas yet in a case that has drawn national attention and left investigators with few answers.